info@ceoworld.biz

 Jaquie Scammell

-Jaquie Scammell is the award-winning author of The Future of Service is 5D, Service Habits (2nd ed) and Service Mindset.
-She’s an eminent keynote speaker, a thought leader in the field of service leadership and the CEO and founder of ServiceQ – a business which partners with organisations to reimagine their service culture and develop conscious service leaders, engaged employees and loyal customers.
+Jaquie Scammell is the award-winning author of The Future of Service is 5D, Service Habits (2nd ed), and Service Mindset.
+She’s an eminent keynote speaker, a thought leader in service leadership, and the CEO and founder of ServiceQ – a business that partners with organizations to reimagine their service culture and develop conscious service leaders, engaged employees, and loyal customers.

 Jaquie Scammell is an Executive Council member at the CEOWORLD magazine.
 You can follow her on LinkedIn, for more information, visit the author’s website CLICK HERE.